ddh4r4m/corona/README.md

 * Android - open `android/app/src/main/AndroidManifest.xml`and search for `com.google.android.geo.API_KEY`.
 Add your key to the `android:value` property.
 * iOS - open `ios/SafePaths/AppDelegate.m` and search for `GMSServices provideAPIKey` and replace line with `[GMSServices provideAPIKey:@"YOUR_API_KEY"];`

+## App Overview

+Corona is a FLutter app that allows you to get GPS trails of Affected people your own phone.
+The information is can be used to tract the movements of an affected person or can be used by an individual to avoid going to places which might be affected due to presence of a covid-19 patient nearby.Users have complete authority to share or keep their information discreet.